Jolaush Travel — Western Mongolia

 Countryside Stay

 Visit traditional Kazakh eagle hunters in the countryside.
-Can be an individual adventure or added to the beginning or end of any park trip.
+Can be a standalone adventure or added to the beginning or end of any park trip.

 1-night trip from Olgii$180 / person